onap/vnfrqts-requirements/docs/Chapter8/ves7_1spec.rst

 The hashMap datatype is an ‘associative array’, which is an unordered collection of key-value pairs of the form "key": "value", where each key and value are strings.
-Keys must use camel casing to separate words and acronyms; only the first letter of each acronym shall be capitalized.
+Keys should use camel casing to separate words and acronyms; only the first letter of each acronym should be capitalized.

 Datatype: jsonObject
 ++++++++++++++++++++